FAQs

 Where do you source your metals?

 All of the silver we source is made from recycled sterling silver scrap.
 I purchase this material from 2 different American companies that guarantee and can authenticate their recycled silver.
-Our base metals and 14k gold filled are primarily sourced through a variety of US jewelry supply companies.
+Our base metals and 14k gold filled are primarily sourced through various US jewelry supply companies.

 Is your jewelry hypoallergenic?

-All of my jewelry is nickel-free, which is the most common metal sensitivity.
+All of my jewelry is nickel-free, the most common metal sensitivity.
 Those who feel they can only wear solid gold should have no issues with Gold-filled jewelry.
-Pieces that are made with Niobium are safe for anyone with metal sensitivities.

 Do you sell wholesale?